 *Cries in graphic design*

 A few years ago I had a client who was an artist.
 I designed various things for her including CSS upgrades to her website.
 She wanted a “clean white” look on her site to emphasize her art.
+She’d send me a lot of her content to work with.

 Her specialty was public art so for her main image underneath the nav bar I had the idea to create a 3D model of a public park and everything would be white except for her public artwork.